Have you decided to go for Umrah this year? That’s awesome!

 After this, you should recite the Talbiyah, in line with the Sunnah:

 “Labbayka Allaahumma labbayk, labbayka laa shareeka laka labbayk.
-Inna al-hamd wa’l-ni’mata laka wa’l-mulk, laa shareeka lak
+Inna al-hamd wa’l-ni’mata laka wa’l-mulk, laa shareeka lak”

 (Here I am, O Allah, here I am.
-Here I am, You have no partner, here I am.
-Verily all praise and blessings are Yours, and all sovereignty, You have no partner).”
+Here I am, you have no partner, here I am.
+Verily all praise and blessings are Yours, and all sovereignty, you have no partner).”

 After reciting Talbiyah, you’ve entered the state of Ihram and are a Muhrim.